 Start with broad, open-ended questions to encourage detailed responses.
 For example:

-• "What's the biggest challenge your team is facing right now?"
+- "What's the biggest challenge your team is facing right now?"

-• "Can you walk me through your current process for [specific task]?"
+- "Can you walk me through your current process for [specific task]?"

-• "What would a perfect solution look like for you?"
+- "What would a perfect solution look like for you?"

-Ask Qualifying Questions About Budget and Timeline
+Qualifying Questions for Budget and Timeline

 Once you have a clear understanding of the prospect's pain points, you need to determine if they are in a position to buy.
 Qualifying questions help you gauge budget, authority, and timeline without making the conversation feel like an interrogation.
 It’s important to discuss money early to ensure you’re aligned and not wasting anyone’s time.
 This isn't about being pushy; it's about being practical and respectful.